-The Compost Facility Opens on Tuesday, March 16 for the 2021 growing season.
-Limited Leaf compost is available as well as seasoned compost.
+The Compost Facility is open for the 2021 growing season.
+Limited Leaf compost is available as well as seasoned compost and woodchips.
 For soil rich nutrients to jump start your garden, visit the Compost Facility.

 Richland County Solid Waste Authority (RCSW) is responsible for implementing Richland County’s solid waste management plan, which is designed to achieve the goals set forth by the Ohio Environmental Protection Agency (EPA).
 The goals focus on waste reduction; recycling; and reducing reliance on land filling waste generated within Richland County.

 Click on this five year plan link to learn more